 Subclasses of hazard class 5

 The goods of hazard class 5 are differentiated into two subclasses: namely hazard classes 5.1 and 5.2.
-For subclass 5.2 there is an additional differentiation into the groups P1 and P2.
-These classifications are made according to specific properties of the substances, so that labeling, transport and storage can be adapted even more precisely.
+For subclass 5.2 there is an additional differentiation into groups P1 and P2.
+These divisions are made according to specific properties of the substances, so that labeling, transport and storage can be adapted even more precisely.

-Subclass 5.1 – Oxidizing agents
+Division 5.1 - Oxidizing agents

 Common representatives of hazard class 5.1 are oxygen, hydrogen, potassium chlorate and nitric acid.
 Fertilizers containing ammonium nitrate and sodium chlorate can also be assigned to this subclass.